 Information is power.
 Spread the word about what you’ve learned on this website and at our events and about the resources available to the community.

-Also, if you are not already involved, get involved in your community and in the growing efforts of the San Diego Immigrant Rights Consortium and our partners to ensure that immigrants are treated fairly, with humanity and dignity.
+Also, if you are not already involved, get involved in your community and in the growing efforts of the San Diego Immigrant Rights Consortium and our partners to ensure that immigrants are treated fairly, with humanity, dignity and respect.